ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

 The ``uz_wavegen`` functions can be used to create standard waveform, which, for example, can be displayed in the :ref:`JavaScope`.
 Wherever the functions are called, ``uz_wavegen.h`` has to be included.
 Each function is designed to output a sample that matches the current system time when the function is called.
+For a deterministic signal the functions must be called continuously.

 Available waveforms
 *******************